Tummy Tuck (Abdominoplasty) Surgery Cost and Information

 After 8 weeks

-8 weeks after having the tummy tuck procedure patients should be able to resume all sports and activities.
+- 8 weeks after having the tummy tuck procedure, patients should be able to resume all sports and activities.

 An important part of the tummy tuck aftercare involves wearing a post-operative compression garment.
 This is a tight corset that must be worn around the abdomen to help reduce swelling after surgery.
-The surgeon will give you very specific advice regarding how long to wear your garment, but most surgeons require patients to wear it day and night for 4 to 6 weeks, only removing it to bathe.
+The surgeon will give you specific advice regarding how long to wear your garment, but most surgeons require patients to wear it day and night for 4 to 6 weeks, only removing it to bathe.

-It will take some time before patients are able to see the final results of the surgery.
+It will take some time before patients can see the final results of the surgery.
 Patients will have bruising and swelling around the abdomen for the first 6 to 8 weeks.
 Once all the swelling and bruising settles, patients can begin to see the full, permanent results of the tummy tuck.
 However, patients should be aware that it can take 6 to 9 months before everything completely settles.

 Tummy Tuck Surgery FAQs